unnynet/unnynet-docs/eng/docs/data_editor/advanced/environment.md

 ### Changing of the environment

 You should try to avoid changing the environment in DE.
 In the best case scenario you just need to work in the **Development** and then transfer the data to other environments.
-UnnyNet even doesn't support transferring the environment's data in the opposite direction.
+Balancy even doesn't support transferring the environment's data in the opposite direction.

 However there are situation when you might need to change something in the **Production** environment.